bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 Note that schema messages are not batched.
 One BlazingMQ network event will contain only one encoded schema message.

 JSON is the recommended encoding to use.
-Java SDK uses [`gson`](https://github.com/google/gson) library for JSON codecs, and wraps the encoding/decoding logic in two simple [components](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/codec).
+The Java SDK uses [`gson`](https://github.com/google/gson) library for JSON codecs, and wraps the encoding/decoding logic in two simple [components](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/codec).
-On the outgoing path, Java SDK also uses [`SchemaEventBuilder`](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/TcpBrokerConnection.java) to prepend [`EventHeader`] to the outgoing message.
-On the incoming side, SDK uses `JsonDecoderUtil` as shown [here](https://github.com/bloomberg/blazingmq-sdk-java/blob/ed0eb848f5ac2897cfe32cc481575d689a4cb1c2/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/proto/ControlEventImpl.java#L54).
+On the outgoing path, the Java SDK also uses [`SchemaEventBuilder`](https://github.com/bloomberg/blazingmq-sdk-java/blob/main/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/TcpBrokerConnection.java) to prepend [`EventHeader`] to the outgoing message.
+On the incoming side, the SDK uses `JsonDecoderUtil` as shown [here](https://github.com/bloomberg/blazingmq-sdk-java/blob/ed0eb848f5ac2897cfe32cc481575d689a4cb1c2/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/proto/ControlEventImpl.java#L54).